 - Rating: Good

-- Conditions: Anglers report fair to good fishing for most of the lakes.
-A variety of flies, small lures and marabou jigs can produce well.
-If you're fishing with bait, use natural baits like nightcrawlers or grasshoppers.
+- Conditions: Anglers report fair to good fishing for most lake groups.
+A variety of flies, small lures, and marabou jigs can produce well.
+If you're fishing with bait, try using natural baits like nightcrawlers or grasshoppers.
 If fishing is slow at one lake, move to another.

 - Location: Wayne & Garfield Counties